flexera-public/flexera-plugins/README.md

 ### Opening an Issue
-Github issues contain a template for three types of requests(Bugs, New Features to an existing Plugin, New Plugin Request) Use one of the three templates and remove the other template sections.
+Github issues contain a template for three types of requests(Bugs, New Features to an existing Plugin, New Plugin Request)

 - Bugs: Any issue you are having with an existing plugin not functioning correctly, this does not include missing features, or actions.
 - New Feature Request: Any feature(Field, Action, Link, Output, etc) that are to be added to an existing plugin.